 We have assisted hundreds of operators develop and implement their SMS programs using the the current standard, while providing initial training and guidance that ensures conformity to the standard and an effective program, (Airports follow guidance provided in AC150/5200-37, while the airlines and other flight departments use AC120-92B).
 Our team has worked extensively with both frameworks and can provide any level of service and support needed, from turn-key project management programs to manual development, training and program management, we do it all.

 From that experience, we have learned what it takes to implement and manage the management systems effectively and cost efficiently, and that translates into substantial cost and time savings with less disruption and distraction to normal operational duties and responsibilities.
 The FAA has done the analysis and knows it takes about 1300 labor hours to get your basic program in print.
 Training your team and implementing your program is not part of that calculation, so add another 1000 hours and you will have a pretty good idea of how long this project can take.

 Our value proposition is simple: We will provide you a conforming program that is effective and simple to use, that minimizes operational disruption and ensures full participation from all members of your team.
 And should you require additional support, we offer the following programs that provide full administrative and training support:

 Our Collaborative Management Program (CMP) is a fully managed solution that ensures conformity and performance standards are maintained, while reducing administrative workload and automating your reporting process.
 We collect data and generate reports, while monitoring your operational performance for trends that could impact safety in the future.
-We provide continuous training programs and survey personnel to ensure safety awareness remains high and morale levels are positive.
-We assist with quarterly internal audit guidance and protocols that ensures standard conformity, and you receive an annual safety evaluation and confirmation of conformity declaration that ensures you are conforming and complying to industry best practices.
+We provide continuous training bulletins and survey personnel to ensure safety awareness remains high and morale levels are positive.
+We assist with quarterly internal audit protocols that ensures standard conformity, and you receive a robust annual safety evaluation and confirmation of conformity declaration that ensures you are conforming and complying to industry best practices.